Assurance of Salvation

 Two ways of testing faith cannot be trusted.

-The test of feeling: Some people try to judge whether they are saved by how they feel.
-If they are having a good day, sweetened by happy events and buoyed up by feelings of optimism, they decide that indeed God loves them and the Holy Spirit dwells within.
+Some people try to judge whether they are saved by how they feel.
+If they are having a good day, sweetened by happy events evoking feelings of optimism, they decide that indeed God loves them and the Holy Spirit dwells within.
 But if they are having a bad day, they take it as proof that they are lost souls, cut adrift from the love and grace of God.
-The Book of 1 John directly warns against judging ourselves according to our feelings (1 John 4:19-21).
+The Book of 1 John directly warns against judging ourselves according to our feelings (1 John 3:19-21).

 2. A past decision for Christ is not in itself a conclusive proof of salvation.
 Many adult Christians testify that they went through the motions of accepting Christ when they were young, but the decision was devoid of meaning—that they never knew the transforming power of God until God saved them as adults.
-Moreover, we all have known people who made decisions for Christ, but who, within days or weeks or months, resumed their old lives as if they had never made these decisions, who never demonstrated true salvation by becoming new creatures in Christ.
-The Parable of the Sower identifies false converts as rocky soil (Matt.
-13 :1-8, 18-23).
+Moreover, we all have known people who made decisions for Christ, but who, within days or weeks or months, resumed their old lives as if nothing happened.
+They never demonstrated true salvation by becoming new creatures in Christ.
+The Parable of the Sower teaches us to expect many false converts.
+It compares them to rocky soil that will not allow a planting of gospel truth to become deeply rooted (Matt.
+13:1-8, 18-23).

 Valid Tests of Faith